akharitonov/maddpg-rllib/README.md

 docker build -t maddpg-rllib-cuda:latest -f cuda.Dockerfile .
 ```

-As in the case with Tensorflow images, omit `-e dboxtoken=...` and `-e dboxdir=...` flags if you don't want to upload results to your Dropbox and want them to be store locally
+As in the case with Tensorflow images, omit `-e dboxtoken=...` and `-e dboxdir=...` flags if you don't want to upload results to your Dropbox and want them to be store locally.

 ```
 docker run \